A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Numerical simulations

 \section{Numerical simulations}

-In our numerical simulations we compare the availability of the two different \emph{a posteriori} error estimators presented in Theorem~\ref{main_thm} and investigate the scaling behavior of the \emph{a posteriori} residual estimates from \autoref{residual_esti} using manufactured solutions.
+In our numerical simulations we compare the availability of the two different \emph{a posteriori} error estimators presented in Theorem~\ref{main_thm} and investigate the scaling behavior of the \emph{a posteriori} residual estimates from Subsection~\ref{residual_esti} using manufactured solutions.
 Algorithm~\ref{FV-FE-algo} was implemented using Python 3.8.10.
-The code which was used to compute the results below is available on git and can be accessed via \url{https://git-ce.rwth-aachen.de/marc.hoffmann/2025_a_posteriori_existence_for_ks_model_via_fv_scheme}.
+The code which was used to compute the results below is available on git, see \cite{code_zenodo}.

+Our implementation leads to the following constants needed to evaluate the parts of the error estimator due to the algebraic error.